buihdk/mini-twitter/README.md

 ## Roadmap:
 * [ ] Add in better state management with a framework like Redux.
 * [ ] Connect with Twitter API to create real Tweet and pre-populate existing Tweets
-* [x] Styled using Bootstrap framework and Fontawesome.
+* [x] Added Bootstrap and Fontawesome packages for styling.
 * [x] Added user avatars and “time ago” to Tweets.
 * [x] Added background image and snow animation.
 * [x] Created a Re-tweet button that “copies” the Tweet.